zeroc-ice/ice/cpp/demo/Ice/winrt/hello/README.txt

 invocations.

 First follow the instructions from the C++ Ice hello demo README to start the server.
-Since the WinRT SSL transport doesn't support client side SSL authentication, you also need to edit the hello server config.server configuration file to uncomment the IceSSL.VerifyPeer=0 property.
+Since the WinRT SSL transport doesn't support client-side SSL authentication, you also need to edit the hello server configuration file config.server to uncomment the IceSSL.VerifyPeer=0 property.
 If you run the client from a remote device such as the Surface, you will also need to regenerate the server certificate to ensure the certificate common name is set to the IP address of the